Learning Optimized Risk Scores: Introduction

 In this paper, we present a new machine learning approach to learn risk scores from data.
-We consider a mixed-integer nonlinear program (MINLP), which minimizes the logistic loss for calibration and AUC, penalizes the $\ell_0$-norm for sparsity, and restricts coefficients to small integers.
-We refer to this optimization problem as the \textit{risk score problem}, and refer to the risk score built from its solution as a \textit{Risk-calibrated Supersparse Linear Integer Model} (\RiskSLIM{}).
-We aim to recover a certifiably optimal solution (i.e., global optimum and a certificate of optimality).
-This approach requires solving a computationally difficult optimization problem, but has three major benefits for our setting: \begin{romanlist} \item \textit{Performance}: Since the approach can \textit{directly} optimize, penalize, and constrain discrete quantities, it can produce a risk score that is fully optimized for feature selection and small integer coefficients.
-Thus, models are guaranteed not to suffer in training performance due to heuristic post-processing. \item \textit{Direct Customization}: Practitioners can address application-specific requirements by adding discrete constraints to the MINLP formulation, which can be solved with a generic solver.
-In this way, they can fit customized risk scores without parameter tuning, post-processing, or implementing a new algorithm for each application. \item \textit{Understanding the Impact of Constraints}: It can pair risk scores with a certificate of optimality.
-By design, a globally optimal solution to the risk score problem attains the best performance among risk scores that satisfy a given set of constraints.
-Once we recover a certifiably optimal solution, we therefore end up with a risk score with acceptable performance, or a risk score with unacceptable performance and a certificate proving that the constraints were overly restrictive.
-In settings where performance generalizes, the certificate of optimality provides the ability to evaluate the effect of constraints on predictive performance.
-By comparing certifiably optimal risk scores for different sets of constraints, practitioners can make informed choices between models that satisfy different sets of requirements. \end{romanlist}
+Our approach aims to train risk scores in a single-shot procedure -- by solving a mixed-integer nonlinear program (MINLP), which minimizes the logistic loss for calibration and AUC, penalizes the $\ell_0$-norm for sparsity, and restricts coefficients to small integers.
+We refer to this optimization problem as the \emph{risk score problem}, and refer to the risk score built from its solution as a \emph{Risk-calibrated Supersparse Linear Integer Model} (\RiskSLIM{}).
+The same term is used for our algorithmic framework for building these models.
+We aim to recover a certifiably optimal solution (i.e., a global optimum \emph{and} a certificate of optimality).
+This requires solving a difficult optimization problem, but has three major benefits for our setting: \begin{romanlist}

+\item \emph{Performance}: Since the MINLP directly penalizes and constrains discrete quantities, it can produce a risk score that is fully optimized for feature selection and small integer coefficients, and that obeys all application-specific requirements.
+Thus, models will not suffer in training performance due to the use of heuristics or post-processing.

+\item \emph{Direct Customization}: Practitioners can address application-specific requirements by adding discrete constraints to the MINLP formulation, which can be solved with a generic solver (that is called by our algorithm as a subroutine).
+In this way, they can customize risk scores without parameter tuning, post-processing, or implementing a new algorithm.

+\item \emph{Evaluating the Impact of Constraints}: Our approach pairs risk scores with a certificate of optimality.
+By definition, a certifiably optimal solution to the risk score problem attains the best performance among risk scores that satisfy a particular set of constraints.
+Once we recover a certifiably optimal solution, we therefore end up with a risk score with acceptable performance, or a risk score with unacceptable performance \emph{and} a certificate proving that the constraints were too restrictive.
+By comparing certifiably optimal risk scores for different sets of constraints, we can make informed choices between models that obey different sets of requirements. \end{romanlist}